The infinitely many genes model with horizontal gene transfer: Discussion: Biological Implications

-\begin{remark}[Open and closed pangenomes] Recently, the concepts of \emph{open} and \emph{closed} pangenomes were introduced \citep{Medini2005}.
-If, after sequencing a finite number of genomes, all genes present in the population are found, one speaks of a closed pangenome.
-If new genes are found even after sequencing many cells, the pangenome is \emph{open}.
-It is not hard to see that high values of $\gamma$ imply that most genes are in high-frequency.
-In other words, sequencing a new individual hardly leads to new genes which were not seen before.
-This impact of openness and closedness of the pangenome can as well be seen from Figure~\ref{fig2}.
+Recently, the concepts of \emph{open} and \emph{closed} pangenomes were introduced \citep{Medini2005}.
+If, after sequencing a finite number of genomes, all genes present in the population are found, one speaks of a \emph{closed} pangenome.
+If new genes are found even after sequencing many genomes, the pangenome is called \emph{open}.